COVID-19 Update: DU’s Daily Response Network

-To fully leverage this partnership, we have established a liaison team chaired by our deputy COVID coordinator, Bobbie Kite.
-Bobbie and several key faculty and staff will facilitate the sharing of information between DU and NJH.
+To fully leverage this partnership, we have established a liaison team.
+Several key faculty and staff will facilitate the sharing of information between DU and NJH.
 They will work with NJH to prioritize steps and decisions so we can meet the community’s most urgent needs.
 And they will communicate NJH’s guidance to our full COVID-19 response network and bring forward recommendations to leadership.

 Eric Chess, director, financial security & cognitive decline initiative, Knoebel Institute for Healthy Aging

 Andrei Kutateladze, dean, College of Natural Sciences & Mathematics

 Michael LaFarr, executive director, Health and Counseling Center

 David Odell, medical director, Health and Counseling Center